ilyakrasnov/ai_project_jce17/PITCHME.md

 +++

-* Compare performance of heuristic functions for A*
+* Compare performance of heuristics for A*
 * Apply to a given problem set
 * Make exploration visible and accessible